Health Information and Tools > Patient Care Handouts > Sedation in Children: Care Instructions

 How can you care for your child at home?

-After a few hours, allow your child to eat and drink their normal diet, unless your doctor has given you special instructions.
+• After a few hours, allow your child to eat and drink a normal diet, unless your doctor has given you special instructions.
 If your child's stomach is upset, try clear liquids and foods that are low in fat and fibre.
 These include applesauce, baked chicken, crackers, and yogurt.
 If your baby has started to eat solid foods, your doctor will tell you what and when to feed your baby after sedation.

 When should you call for help?